lavendarqueen/ORM-eCommerce-Back-End/README.md

 ![Screenshot dotenv](assets/screenshots/screenshotEnv.png)

-Once this is done, the user can seed the database entering the following command in the command in the command line interface (CLI): npm run seed
+Once this is done, the user can seed the database entering the following command in the command line interface (CLI):

+npm run seed

+The user will then start the server by entering the following command in the CLI:

+npm run watch

 ## Usage

-The user will then start the server by entering the following command in the CLI: npm run watch

-Once the server starts, the user will need to open insomnia in order to test the get, post, put, and delete routes (Please refer to video).
+Once the server starts, the user will need to open insomnia in order to test the get, post, put, and delete routes (Please refer to the wald-through video).

 ## Tests

-All the routes in the ORM-eCommerce-Back-End were tested using Insomnia, which were recorded in the walk-through video.
+All the routes in the ORM-eCommerce-Back-End were tested using Insomnia and all tests were included in the walk-through video.

 ## Credits